E3SM-Project/datasm/docs/Managing_E3SM_Data_Publication_v0.5.md

-2. The LOCK_<YYYYMMDD>/dsmman_logs/<logfile> should be moved to the current work directory "dsmman_logs" , and eventually the entire lock directory "LOCK_<YYYYMMDD>/" should be removed.
+2. The LOCK_<YYYYMMDD>/dsmman_logs/<logfile> should be moved to the current work directory "dsmman_logs" , and eventually the entire lock directory "LOCK_<YYYYMMDD>" should be removed.

 3. The RUN_RECORDS directory will have accumulated a subdirectory for each dataset_id where processing was attempted, often irrespective